AlexsLemonade/OpenPBTA-analysis/analyses/comparative-RNASeq-analysis/README.md

 The input file must be an RNA-Seq TPM gene expression matrix in the [RDS](https://stat.ethz.ch/R-manual/R-devel/library/base/html/readRDS.html) file format.
 Currently available matrices that meet this format are `pbta-gene-expression-rsem-tpm.polya.rds` and `pbta-gene-expression-rsem-tpm.stranded.rds`.

 Command lines follow, using as example the stranded (ribodeplete) dataset.
-Available flags:
-  - `--verbose` toggles verbose output
-  - `--output-prefix MyDataset` prepends MyDataset to output filenames to identify runs.
-Subsequent steps in the same run must use the same prefix.
-  - `--scratch ../../scratch` provides path to scratch dir where intermediate files shared between steps can be read and written.
-  - `--results ./results` provides path to final results dir.

 ### 01 - Correlation Matrix
+Filters input samples to only tumor samples which are MEND QC pass using the histology spreadsheet and qc manifest and results.
 Generates the correlation matrix and filtered gene list.

 ```
 ./scripts/run_in_ci.sh \
   python3 analyses/comparative-RNASeq-analysis/01-correlation-matrix.py \
     ../../data/pbta-gene-expression-rsem-tpm.stranded.rds \
+    --clinical-path ../../data/pbta-histologies.tsv \
+    --qc-manifest-path ../../data/pbta-mend-qc-manifest.tsv \
+    --qc-results-path ../../data/pbta-mend-qc-results.tar.gz \
-    --output-prefix rsem-tpm-stranded- \
+    --prefix rsem-tpm-stranded- \
     --verbose
 ```

+Required flags:
+  - First argument must be the path to the input expression .Rds file
+  - `--scratch ../../scratch` provides path to scratch dir where intermediate files shared between steps can be read and written.

+Optional flags:
+  - `--verbose` enables verbose output.
+  - `--prefix MyDataset` prepends MyDataset to output filenames to identify runs.
+Subsequent steps in the same run must use the same prefix.
+  - `--nofilter` causes the sample filtering step to be skipped.
+If the sample filtering step is *not* skipped, these flags are required:
+  - `--clinical-path` path to clinical tsv file with tumor status columns, eg `pbta-histologies.tsv`.
+  - `--qc-manifest-path` path to the qc manifest mapping sample IDs to filenames, eg `pbta-mend-qc-manifest.tsv`.
+  - `--qc-results-path` path to the tarball of  qc results files, eg `pbta-mend-qc-results.tar.gz`.

-Input file:
+Input files:
 ```
 data/pbta-gene-expression-rsem-tpm.stranded.rds
+data/pbta-histologies.tsv
+data/pbta-mend-qc-manifest.tsv
+data/pbta-mend-qc-results.tar.gz
 ```

 Output files:
 ```
-scratch/rsem-tpm-stranded-all_by_all_correlations.rds
-scratch/rsem-tpm-stranded-filtered_genes_to_keep.rds
-scratch/rsem-tpm-stranded-log2-normalized.rds
+scratch/rsem-tpm-stranded-all_by_all_correlations.feather
+scratch/rsem-tpm-stranded-gene-filters.feather
+scratch/rsem-tpm-stranded-filtered-log2-normalized.feather
 ```

 ### 02 -  Thresholds and Outliers